Projects › Access for All: Innerbelt bike and pedestrian access

 However, there are a number of final details and concerns on and around the bridge, including:

-- Striping the multi-purpose path on the bridge
+- Striping the multi-purpose path on the bridge to designate space for pedestrians and bikes

 - Signs that indicate how pedestrians and bikes share the path